 Welcome!

-My name is McKayla Meier and I am a Ph.D. student at the University of Florida!
+My name is McKayla Meier and I am a Ph.D.
+Candidate at the University of Florida!
 My research focuses on the petrology and geochemistry of planetary volcanism, specifically on the Moon and Mars.
 Originally from the Columbia River Gorge of the Pacific Northwest, I love to spend my time hiking up large stratovolcanos, such as Wy'east, or ripping up my hiking boots on some sharp lava flows.

 Interested in collaborating?
 Questions about the graduate school processes?